Do You Know Ume Blossom Festival of Kitano Tenmangu Shrine?

 Before the tea ceremony, you need to wait in line.
 Even while waiting, you can view pretty ume blossoms there.
 On that day I saw some geiko in kimono waiting in line, too.

-When your turn comes, hand over your ticket to the staff there and receive sweets with rice grains.
+When your turn comes, hand over your ticket to the staff member there and receive sweets with rice grains.
 You can eat the sweets at the tea ceremony.
 The rice grains are something very valuable.
 They are what were used at a ritual to honor Sugawara no Michizane.
 Bring them home, add them to rice, cook them and then, eat them.
 It is believed that these special rice grains drive away evil spirits, so you can stay healthy by eating them.

 There were two signs in front of the large tent where the tea ceremony was being held.
 The left one says ‘for sitting on the floor’ and the right one, ‘for sitting on a chair’.
 When I went there, everyone was led to ‘for sitting on a chair’.
 If you want to enjoy the tea ceremony sitting on the floor, you need to arrive there earlier.